NixOS/rfcs/rfcs/0127-issues-warnings.md

 There are two ways issues interact with the removal of packages: Either they get an issue because they are going to be removed, or they are removed because they have an open issue for a prolonged period of time.

 - Instead of removing a package directly, it should first get an issue announcing the planned removal.
 This will allow users to migrate away beforehand. `removal` must be used as `kind` (This will facilitate automation in the future).
-- Before branch-off for a new release, all (leaf) packages with issues that predate the previous branch-off are deemed safe for removal (unless stated otherwise).
+- Before branch-off for a new release, all (leaf) packages with issues that predate the previous branch-off are deemed safe for removal via `throw` (unless stated otherwise).
 If a package is removed based on its issue, the issue's message becomes part of the new `throw` alias.

 ### Propagation across transitive dependencies